tomkerkhove/promitor/docs/walkthrough/index.md

 Verify your credentials and check that your cluster is up and running with `kubectl get nodes`.

-## Install Helm and Tiller
+## Set up Helm and Tiller

-[Install Helm](https://helm.sh/docs/using_helm/#installing-helm) on your local machine if you don't already have it.

 You'll use Helm to install Tiller, the server-side component of Helm.
-For clusters with RBAC (Role-Based Access Control), you'll need to set up a service account for Tiller:
+For clusters with RBAC (Role-Based Access Control, which is enabled by default on AKS clusters), you'll need to set up a service account for Tiller:

 - Create a file called `helm-rbac.yaml` with the following:

 ```YAML